bawumbila/Rick-and-Morty/README.md

 # Rick and Morty Character Analysis

-A sinple wb app that dislays rick and Morty characters and allows you to compare stats.
+A sinple web app that dislays rick and Morty characters and allows you to compare stats.
+Imput Character Name eg. Beth Smith, Simple character stats are displayed on one of 3 cards

 ## ⚙️ Technologies Used
 - HTML5